-The designated Capital Fund represents funds which the trustees intend to hold as investments in order to generate income for the day to day running of the Church and the services that it offers.
+The designated Building Fund (previously known as the Capital Fund) represents funds which the trustees intend to hold as investments in order to generate income for the maintenance of the Church building.
 A large proportion represents receipts from legacies left to the Church by Mr Bremberg and Mrs Wernly.
 The fund also includes contributions from surpluses.
-This fund assists in mitigating the risks in relation to uncertainty of future funding from Sweden.

 The General Fund represents the free reserves of the Church.